jameslieu/jameslieu.github.io/_posts/2014-08-05-ssh-cheatsheet.md

 ---
 layout: post
-title:  "SSH Cheat Sheet"
+title:  "Linux/Unix Cheat Sheet"
 date:   2014-08-05 13:09:30
 categories: ssh
 comments: true
 ---

-SSH otherwise know as Secure Shell is a protocol that allows data to be transferred securely between two networked devices.
-To put it simply, it’s a way of connecting to and using another machine either next to you, or the other side of the world securely.

-I've found these commands to be very useful at at the same time I can just as easily forget them.
+I've found these commands to be very useful but at the same time I can just as easily forget them.
 Therefore in this post I wanted to add a cheat sheet so I can refer back to it whenever I need to.
+These are the common ones I used the most

 If there are any you think will also be useful please let me know in the comments below.

 ---